raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

     '10100011011000001010011100101110111' => true
 ```

-And another for balanced parentheses.
+Here we use it with a description for balanced parentheses.
 This does `push` and `pop` things from the stack, so we know it is a pushdown automaton.
 Is it deterministic?
 If we look at the description carefully, we can see that every transition is guaranteed to be unambiguous.
 It can only ever follow one path through the states for any input.
 Therefore, it is a deterministic pushdown automaton:

 ```javascript
 const balanced = {